cchayden/xframes-docker/README.md

 ------------
 Browse to localhost:8888.

-You can test by creatng a (python2) notebook, and then entering the test program in the first call.
+You can test by creatng an (python2) notebook, and then entering the test program in the first cell.

     from xframes import XFrame